On Demand Interconnect

 |Turn up experience||Usually positive, but issues can occur (e.g. TX/RX ports need to be swapped)||Fully automated|

-An example customer use case is a customer that wants to connect their enterprise office location to their Equinix Fabric port.
-This customer need would normally be fulfilled via a physical fibre cross connect between the Equinix Fabric and service provider ports within the Equinix data centre.
+An example use case is a customer that wants to connect their enterprise office location to their Equinix Fabric port.
+This customer need would normally be fulfilled via a physical fibre cross connect between dedicated ports on both the Equinix Fabric and service provider platforms within the Equinix data centre.

-The On Demand Interconnect service allows customers to bypass this traditional provisioning route and interconnect directly with Colt in a seamless manner, via SDN enabled automation.
+On Demand Interconnect allows customers to bypass this traditional way of provisioning services, and interconnect with Colt in a seamless manner via SDN-enabled automation.

 Service details (Colt On Demand service)

 Customers can create layer 2 connections between a physical On Demand port in a data centre or enterprise office location to a virtual Equinix Fabric cloud port.
 The bandwidth of the virtual cloud port is defined by the initial bandwidth of the Equinix Fabric virtual connection.